 - Take the animal to us or your local veterinarian to be scanned for a microchip.

-- Place a "Found Pet" advertisement in newspaper, on Craig’s List, etc.
+- Place a "Found Pet" advertisement in a newspaper, on Craig’s List, at Petharbor.com, etc.

 - Look under "Lost Pet" ads and see if there are any matches.

-- Come to the Animal Care Center and fill out a Found Animal form and fax to (408) 988-5411 or send to firstname.lastname@example.org.
+- Come to the Animal Care Center and fill out a Found Animal form or complete and fax to (408) 988-5411 or send to firstname.lastname@example.org.

 - Post "Found Animal" signs around your neighborhood.